hashgraph/hedera-json-rpc-relay/tools/wagmi-example/README.md

 5. Write to contract

 ## Generate contract abi, bin
 if you want compile contract at your own there is a known issue with the two latest version of the solc compiler.
-You need to use version `solc <= 0.8.24` because the recent version of the Hedera JSON RPC Relay doesn't support all opcodes from the latest release.
+You need to use version `solc <= 0.8.24` because the recent version of the Hedera doesn't support all opcodes from the latest release.

 Using solc from [NPM](https://www.npmjs.com/package/solc)